Brow Lamination vs Microblading: which is better for you?

 You also kind of need to have thicker brows already in order for this to give you the desired look.
 Someone dealing with hair loss is not going to get the full effect of brow lamination.

-And then finally, this is definitely a trendy look that won’t last long.
+And then finally…I think this is a trendy look that won’t last long.
 More on that in a second.

 Is brow lamination going to go out of style?